OpenVoiceOS/ovos-docker/docs/getting-started/docker/security/hardening.md

 # Basic OVOS hardening

-In order to secure your Open Voice OS instance, few more step are **required** and few concepts must be understood.
+In order to secure your Open Voice OS instance, few more steps are **required** and few concepts must be understood.

 ## AppArmor

 AppArmor and SELinux are examples of [Mandatory Access Control](https://en.wikipedia.org/wiki/Mandatory_access_control) *(MAC)* systems.
 These systems differ from other security controls which are generally called [Discretionary Access Control](https://en.wikipedia.org/wiki/Discretionary_access_control) *(DAC)* systems in that, generally, the user can't change their operation.

+!!! note "AppArmor packages"

+    AppArmor must be installed on your system before going further.
+Please refer to your Linux distribution documentation to install it.

 ### Enable AppArmor